Talis-Aspire-Developer-Community/examples/get-list-title/golang/README.md

 go run ./ -tenant broadminster -id 06C17A4C-4D2C-D974-A35A-E7C31EC70725
 ```

-:canada:If you are trying to use this example for a Canadian tenancy you will need to modify both the persona token URL and the RL API Base URL in the code,
+:canada: If you are trying to use this example for a Canadian tenancy you will need to modify both the persona token URL and the RL API Base URL in the code,
 as this example presumes the use of the non-canadian urls.